 My first big trip after giving up alcohol was island-hopping around Greece in 2021.
 This was my dream come true – the travel I’d put off for far too long – and it gave me everything I hoped for: classical art, platters of stuffed dolmas (vine leaves) and that ridiculously blue sea.

 But being in Greece also meant an abundance of gold-standard Greek hospitality.
-There were generous hosts who presented me with bottles of locally made wine, kind hoteliers who pressed mastiha cocktails and ouzo into my hand as welcome drinks and Cretan restaurant owners who plopped jugs of raki on the table for after-dinner socializing.
+There were generous hosts who presented me with bottles of locally made wine, kind hoteliers who pressed mastiha cocktails and ouzo into my hand as welcome drinks and Cretan restaurant owners who plopped jugs of raki on the table for after-dinner socialising.
 Suddenly, this was an all new landscape for me to navigate.

 Free drinks?
 I’d never been one to say no